alirezabj/Part4-Exercise1/README.md

 ### A)

-###### Exercise
+###### Exercise1
-- Construct type: Concrete class
+- Construct type: Concrete class (contains main logic)
-- Reason: it servers as an entry point for executing the program.
-It initializes the TestZipper instance using a try-with-resources block to ensure proper resource management.
+- Reason: It is the the main entry point which shows the use of Zipper and TestZipper, and uses a try-with-resources block to ensure cleanup.

 ###### Zipper

 - Construct type: Abstract class
-- Reason: It provides a general framework for handling ZIP file extraction while leaving the file processing logic to subclasses via an abstract method createHandler(Path file).
+- Reason: It provides a general structure for unzipping files but leaves createHandler unfinished so that other classes must complete it.

 ###### TestZipper

-- Construct type: Concrete subclass of Zipper
+- Construct type: Concrete class (Concrete subclass of zipper)
-- Reason: It specializes Zipper by implementing createHandler(Path file) whic defines how extracted files should be processed.
+- Reason:  It completes Zipper by defining how each file should be processed which makes it a fully working class.

-###### Handler (inner class inside Zipper)
+###### Handler

 - Construct type: Abstract static inner class
-- Reason: It represents an abstraction for handling files.
-Each file has its own handler instance, but the logic for handling files is defined in subclasses.
+- Reason: It is a helper class inside Zipper that sets the rules for handling files but does not define how files should be handled, letting subclasses decide.

-###### Anonymous Inner Class (inside TestZipper#createHandler)
+###### Anonymous Class (inside TestZipper#createHandler)

 - Construct type: Anonymous subclass of Handler
 - Reason: Since file handling logic is needed only once per file, defining a full class separately would be unnecessary.
-Instead, an anonymous class provides a one time specialized implementation of handle().
+Instead an anonymous class provides a one time implementation of handle().

 ### B)